lucaspcamargo/neiatree/README.md

 # neiatree
 neiatree is an asset tree processing tool for games.
 Requires Qt 5.4.
 Change util/nIODefines.h for lower Qt versions.

+It has simple support for running jobs in parallel, the number of worker threads is definable the gui.
+The default is four threads.

+## Usage

+This tool works by adding RPT_RULES files in the directories of the source tree.
+In the spirit of Makefiles, these files describe how to process the source tree it into the destination tree.

+Right now the default is to process the "assets-src" dir in the current path into an "assets" directory, also in the current path.
+Support for command-line arguments coming soon.

 ## RPT_RULES format

-First of all, an example is available at docs/Example RPT_RULES.
+An example is available at docs/Example RPT_RULES.
 But first, read this.

 Basic format is: